lukaskupczyk/react-hook-theme/README.md

 ## Features

--   ThemeProvider component to wrap your application and provide the theme context to your components.
+-   ThemeProvider component to wrap the application and provide the theme context to components
--   useTheme hook to access and change the current theme in your components.
+-   useTheme hook to access and change the current theme
 -   Toggle component to switch between dark and light mode
 -   Automatic detection of users browser settings

 ## Example

-You will find a working exampled in the `example` folder.
+A working example is provided in the `example` folder.

 ## Installation